SoK: Cryptojacking Malware: Samples Distribution

 \abbas{The VT dataset does not include the samples that can bypass the AV detection methods and samples that have never submitted to VT.
 In order to create a more comprehensive and recent dataset of cryptojacking malware, we used the HTML source keyword search engine PublicWWW~\cite{publicwww}.
 We created the PublicWWW dataset using the following steps: \begin{enumerate}[leftmargin=0.15in] \item We obtained the keyword lists from the blacklists~\cite{NoCoin,MinerBlock}, previous studies~\cite{bijmans2019inadvertently,konoth2018minesweeper} and manual analysis of the samples from the VT dataset.
 Particularly, we used a merged blacklist from NoCoin~\cite{NoCoin} and MinerBlock~\cite{MinerBlock}; 76 keywords from~\cite{bijmans2019inadvertently} and 38 keywords from~\cite{konoth2018minesweeper}; 25 keywords from the VirusTotal samples. \item We downloaded the list of URLs for each keyword from PublicWWW. \item We merged the lists and removed the duplicates to obtain a unique list of URLs. \item We used a web crawler to download the HTML source code of each URL. \item We verified the samples by checking the keywords in their source code and removed the samples that do not satisfy this condition. \end{enumerate} This process resulted in 6269 unique URLs, their HTML source codes, and their final keyword list with 154 unique keywords used in these samples.
 From the previous two studies~\cite{bijmans2019inadvertently,konoth2018minesweeper} and our findings of publicly known service providers, we identified 14 service providers in total.
 We manually analyzed their documentation and found that 5328 samples are using the scripts from those 14 service providers.
 Then, we identified 24 unique keywords to uniquely capture the samples.
 We released the service provider and keywords lists in our dataset link.}

 \abbas{Figure \ref{fig:service_provider_dist} shows the service provider distribution of the samples in the PublicWWW dataset.
 As shown in the figure, even though it is inactive, Coinhive is still the most common service provider among all.
 On the other hand, Coinimp is the second highest service provider and it is still active as of writing this paper.
-In addition, we found that 144 samples are using scripts from the multiple samples while we are not able \ege{to identify} the associated service provider of 941 samples, which we marked as domain lists with \ege{an unknown} service provider.}
+In addition, we found that 144 samples are using scripts from the multiple samples while we are not able \ege{to identify} the associated service provider of 941 samples, which we marked as domain lists with \ege{an unknown} service provider.} We also want to note that the samples we have in the PublicWWW are captured during this paper's experiments, but it does not mean that these domains will contain the cryptocurrency mining script any time in the future.
+Therefore, one may need to re-verify the existence of cryptocurrency mining scripts for their analysis by checking the source code.